By Michael Lanza

 I field a lot of questions from readers about gear and backpacking, and I find the conversation often boiling down to one issue: how much weight they have in their packs.
 The biggest lesson I’ve drawn from three decades of backpacking is that the predominant factor dictating my enjoyment of any hike is how much weight I’m carrying.
 If I could convince my readers who backpack to follow one piece of advice from me—no matter your age, how much you hike, or how fit or experienced you are—it would be this: Lighten up.
 You’ll make backpacking more fun.

-Here are my five most important rules for accomplishing just that.
+Here are my five most effective tips for accomplishing just that.

 The good news is you don’t have to embrace extreme measures or compromise safety or comfort—in fact, I’m convinced my strategy has made me more comfortable and safer than when I routinely carried a much heavier pack.
-When three friends and I backpacked the Grand Canyon’s remote Royal Arch Loop (photo below), we moved more safely and confidently through its very rugged terrain because our packs were relatively light (even though we carried extra water).
+Among many examples I could offer, when three friends and I backpacked the Grand Canyon’s remote and very rugged Royal Arch Loop, we moved more safely and confidently through its very rugged terrain because our packs were relatively light (even though we carried extra water).
 Other benefits include being able to hike farther, less likelihood of an injury, and just feeling much better at the end of every day on the trail.

 Want a better backpack?
 See my picks for the best ultralight/thru-hiking packs.